KanagaSubramanian/Simple-Card/README.md

-# CSS-Learning
+#Simple Profile Card
-Created with CodeSandbox
+Created a simple profile card in HTML and CSS with help of display flex